 Public Policy Violations

 You cannot be fired for a reason that violates federal or state public policy.
-A common example is your employer tries to force you to choose between breaking the law and losing your job.
+It is illegal to force an employee to choose between breaking the law and losing their job.
 For instance, if your employer told you to falsify financial statements, and you were fired because you refused to commit fraud, that might be a wrongful termination in violation of public policy.
-Again, every case is different.
-It is critically important to discuss all the facts surrounding your termination with a professional.

 Breach of Contract

 You cannot be fired for a reason that would breach a written or verbal contract.
 A contract of employment may state the reasons an employee can be fired.
-If you are fired for some other reason, that might be a wrongful termination.
+If you are fired for a reason other than those included in your contract, that might be a wrongful termination.
 Generally, in Connecticut, a contract for a fixed period of employment (i.e. six months or one year) can only be terminated for “cause,” whether the contract expressly says so or not.

 Sometimes, an employee handbook specifies procedures for discipline and termination.
 If your termination deviated from that procedure, that might be a wrongful termination, if a waiver was not signed stating the handbook is not a contract.